monero-project/kastelo/firmware/README.md

 #### Upload by J-LINK programmer

-A common problem may occur when using Segger programming hardware, when openocd(1) presumes that JTAG is the desired transport.
+A common problem may occur when using Segger programming hardware, as openocd(1) presumes that JTAG is the desired transport.
 A hand crafted openocd(1) command may fail reporting:

 ```
 Error: JTAG scan chain interrogation failed: all zeroes